- avoid wasting time writing help no one ever has a need to read

 - avoid “documenting features” for the sake of it

 - link help to the points at which users actually need it

 - develop context-specific help that users actually use — and appreciate.

+A process for developing user-centric helpTo create user-centric help, you need to get your writer (or the person who’ll be creating your self-help content) involved early in the UX design process, before user testing begins.
 They’ll be able to help identify potential sticking points in interactions, and provide verbiage that effectively provides users with doorways to help — calls to action, if you will.
 Depending on your app, that text could take the form of: